The large-scale environment of thermonuclear and core-collapse supernovae: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the useful comments.
 ET thanks Guilhem Lavaux and Suvodip Mukherjee for helpful discussions and access to the peculiar velocity data; and Florent Leclercq and Natalia Porqueres for providing test data during the early stages of this work.
 HVP thanks Daniel Mortlock for helpful discussions regarding the statistical formalism.
 This work has been enabled by support from the research project grant ‘Understanding the Dynamic Universe’ funded by the Knut and Alice Wallenberg Foundation under Dnr KAW 2018.0067.
 JJ acknowledges support by the Swedish Research Council (VR) under the project 2020-05143 -- "Deciphering the Dynamics of Cosmic Structure".
 AG acknowledges support from the Swedish Research Council under Dnr VR 2020-03444.
 HVP was partially supported by the research project grant ``Fundamental Physics from Cosmological Surveys'' funded by VR under Dnr 2017-04212.
 This work uses products of the Aquila Consortium (\url{https://aquila-consortium.org}).

 This study is based on observations obtained with the Samuel Oschin 48-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-1440341 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Centre at Stockholm University, the University of Maryland, the University of Washington, Deutsches Elektronen-Synchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
 Operations are conducted by COO, IPAC, and UW.